Jayatheertha: 2015–2018: Career fluctuations

+2019–present: commercial success and fluctuations

 Bell Bottom (2019) is a comedy crime thriller, a story of a die-hard fan of detective stories.
 It became the first Kannada film in 2019 to complete 100 days.
 It also won the second best commercial film recognition at Bangalore International Film Festival 2020.
 The movie has won Best Director Award in Critics Choice Film Awards 2020.

-In November 2020, Jayathirtha along with four other Kannada film directors KM Chaitanya, Shashank (director), Yogaraj Bhat, and Pawan Kumar (director) came together to make a 2-hour film.
+In November 2020, It was reported that Jayathirtha along with four other Kannada film directors KM Chaitanya, Shashank (director), Yogaraj Bhat, and Pawan Kumar (director) would team up to make a two-hour film.
+However it did not materialise.
+His next directorial was Banaras, starring newcomer Zaid Khan alongside Sonal Monteiro, which opened to mixed reviews and was a box office failure.
+He then directed the action drama Kaiva with Dhanveerah and Megha Shetty in the lead roles and released in 2023, which also opened to mixed reviews and ended as box office disappointment.

 In January 2021, Bell Bottom 2, the sequel to the blockbuster Bell Bottom was announced to be directed by Jayathirtha.
+However the shooting of the film was paused as of 2022 owing to Rishab Shetty's other commitments.

-Theatre Activities
+Theatre activities

-Jayathirtha has conducted more than 150 theater training programs, focusing on issues including life skills.
+Jayathirtha has conducted more than 150 theatre training programs, focusing on issues including life skills.
 He penned and directed 65 street plays and ten stage plays from 1996 to 2007.
 He organized those plays to spread social awareness among illiterates and the backward classes.
 Jayathirtha directed Hathim Thi, an experiment with 500 actors, at the Al-Ameen school building.

 Jayathirtha has used street plays as an effective medium to convey philosophical messages, concerning social issues, imbued with the entertaining flow.
 His approach is to involve the audience in the flow of the plays.
-He scripted six stage plays and 69 street plays/shows, only on social issues.
+He scripted six stage plays and 69 street plays/shows.

 Radio

-Jayathirtha directed a 450-episode of educational radio drama for children, Chukki Chinna – Chinnara Chukki, for an NGO Education Development Center under Sarva Shikshana Abhiyana program of Govt. of India.
+Jayathirtha directed a 450-episode of educational radio drama for children, Chukki Chinna – Chinnara Chukki, for an NGO Education Development Center under Sarva Shikshana Abhiyana program of Government of India.
 This interactive syllabus-based radio program was recorded between 2005-2007, but it continues to play on the radio for first-standard to sixth-standard students in Karnataka government schools.